NIFTI & AgALN Field School

 2021 National FIELD School - NIFTI and AgALN

 October 2021 | In partnership with the National Farm Viability Conference

-For 2021, we will again be hosting a virtual conference event as we all continue to navigate the COVID-19 pandemic.
-We are excited to host the 2021 FIELD School in collaboration with the 5th National Farm Viability Conference.
+For 2021, we will again be hosting a virtual conference event as we all continue to navigate the ongoing COVID-19 pandemic and its variants.
+We are excited to host the 2021 FIELD School in partnership with the 5th National Farm Viability Conference.
 The National Farm Viability Conference is a biennial event that is focused on strengthening farm sustainability, building stronger and more resilient local food systems and supporting long term profitability of farming and agri-entrepreneurs from start-ups through to generational businesses.
 The conference offers professionals in the fields of farm and food business planning, financial planning, agricultural financing, farmland conservation, agricultural market development, and food hub management the opportunity to learn from and with colleagues, develop new skills, and connect with farm viability professionals from across the country.
-FIELD School sessions relevant to incubator farm and apprenticeship training programs will be organized within a track throughout the month-long virtual National Farm Viability Conference this October.
-FIELD School attendees can take advantage of our incubator and apprenticeship-focused professional development workshops and enjoy any and all of the conference sessions and networking opportunities.
-Stay tuned for the Call for Proposals and Conference Registration!
+We will incorporate our FIELD School sessions relevant to incubator farm and apprenticeship training programs within a track throughout the month-long virtual National Farm Viability Conference this October.
+FIELD School attendees can take advantage of our incubator and apprenticeship-focused professional development workshops and enjoy any and all of the other conference sessions and networking opportunities.
+Learn more about the conference on the NFVC website: https://www.farmviabilityconference.com/.